 - More information can be found at the FDA’s FAQ here

 a.
-Short answer is if you have to register with the FDA as a food manufacturing facility, YES.
+The short answer is if you have to register with the FDA as a food manufacturing facility, YES.

 * Large: Cert.
 Date – 8/30/16